-MELANOMA: EARLY DETECTION, RISK FACTORS AND SCREENING
+RISK FACTORS AND SCREENING FOR MELANOMA

-Melanoma is the most serious form of skin cancer (the uncontrolled division of abnormal cells in the skin).
-People of all ages and racial and ethnic backgrounds can develop melanoma.
+Men and women of all ages and races can develop melanoma, the most serious form of skin cancer.
 Ultraviolet (UV) radiation is thought to be the biggest risk factor for most melanomas.
 The main source of UV light is the sun, although tanning lamps also emit high levels of UV light.
 Aside from UV radiation, there are several other factors that increase the chances that a person will develop melanoma.
 It is important to be aware of these risk factors, as melanoma is most treatable when detected in its early stages.